ingv-oe-dev/tsdsystem/README.md

 ## Environment variables

-Set the environment variables into file `.env`:
+Into the `tsdsystem` directory, set the environment variables into file `.env`:

 Database PostGreSQL:
 - `DB_HOST`=db